wattleflow/core/README.md

 For full documentation, visit [WattleFlow](https://github.com/wattleflow/docs.git) documentation.

-# Contributing

-We welcome contributions!
-Please check our GitHub repository for guidelines.

 # License

 WattleFlow Core is licensed under the Apache 2.0 License.
 See the LICENSE file for more details.